core-wg/cocoa/draft-ietf-core-cocoa.md

 by employing an additional weak estimator.
 In fact, the weak estimator allows to better update the RTO estimator when mostly weak RTTs are available, either due to the lossy nature of links or due to congestion-induced losses.
-In presence of the latter, spurious timeouts are avoided and the rate of retries is reduced, which allows to decrease congestion.
+In the presence of the latter, and compared to a strong-only estimator (w_weak=0), spurious timeouts are avoided and the rate of retries is reduced, which allows to decrease congestion.
 Evidence that has been collected from experiments appears to support that the overall effect of using this data in the way described is beneficial ({{evidence}}).